Ganja & Hess: Cast

 Additionally, postmodern novelist William Gaddis and his wife Judith Thompson appear as extras during a party scene.

 Production

 In 1972, independent production company Kelly-Jordan Enterprises approached William Gunn, a black artist known at the time as a playwright and stage director, with the idea of making a "black vampire film" with a budget of $350,000.
 Though Gunn later told a friend, "The last thing I want to do is make a black vampire film," he accepted the project with the intention of using vampirism as metaphor for addiction.
-The producers' relative inexperience at filmmaking afforded Gunn a high degree of creative control over the film.
+The producers' relative inexperience in filmmaking afforded Gunn a high degree of creative control over the film.
 Filming occurred at Apple Bee Farms (Croton-on-Hudson, New York) and the Brooklyn Museum in New York City.
 The film had its premiere in 1973 and was selected for the Critics' Week at the Cannes Film Festival that year.

+The film's budget was relatively low, which led to creative problem-solving and a distinctive aesthetic.
+Gunn's artistic choices often defied conventional storytelling techniques, utilizing dreamlike sequences, elliptical editing, and experimental camera work to immerse the audience in the characters' experiences.

 Reception

 Ganja & Hess received positive reviews.
 It was screened at the 12th International Critics' Week at Cannes Film Festival, and James Murray of the Amsterdam News hailed it as "the most important Black produced film since Sweet Sweetback's Baadasssss Song."

 Writing in 2014, critic Scott Foundas described the film as a "landmark 1973 indie that used vampirism as an ingenious metaphor for black assimilation, white cultural imperialism and the hypocrisies of organized religion."
 In 2021, filmmaker and Sundance Institute programmer Adam Piron describes frequently rewatching the film for being "ahead of its time and is still beyond our own."
 Piron interprets Gunn's approach in this way: "Moving back and forth between quiet interpersonal exchanges and vivid actions prompted by guilt and trauma over the deaths of the two title characters' spouses and their desire to reconnect to the Christian church, Ganja & Hess defies a traditional sense of linear structure.
 It offers not a plot but, rather, a portrayal of the characters' interactions with one another while trying to live new lives."